michalochman/SilverStripe-Behaviour-Testing-Framework/README.md

     # This will download selenium
     wget http://selenium.googlecode.com/files/selenium-server-standalone-2.25.0.jar

+### Additional requirements

+Because this testing framework is intended to be used with SilverStripe, you have to download and install it too.
+The minimum version required is `3.0`.
+Recommended way to get started is to [install from source](http://doc.silverstripe.org/framework/en/installation/from-source), but it's really up to your preference.

+No database content is required because it will be created automatically when needed.

 ## Configuration

 `admin_url` and `login_url` should not be changed unless you customized them somehow.